 Of course, the Dollar Tree has Play-Doh (better price here on Amazon) and sticky/moldable foam for sensory play.

-Plus you can go outside the Easter/toy themed items and use containers you can add soapy water too (wash the Easter eggs could be a great activity!) or tissue paper for some fun sensory play.
+Additionally you can go outside the Easter/toy themed items and use containers to make bubble foam (wash the Easter eggs could be a great activity!) or tissue paper for some fun sensory play.
 And of course, the crinkle shred gift paper you'll probably stuff your Easter basket with, provides a great sensory experience as well!

 Something to wear